crmapache/prettier-plugin-adjust-imports/README.md

 # Prettier plugin adjust imports

-A prettier plugin to sort import declarations through the alias to relative if necessary.
+A prettier plugin to sort import declarations through the alias to relatives if necessary.

 ### The Problem